inkVerb/VIP/501/Lesson-12.md

 5. Aggregation
   - Regularly check an RSS feed and republish to Series
   - Add options to the `series` table for feed elements per Series
+6. Make themeable
+  - Create a 'themes' folder
+  - Rewrite edit.php & blog.php to:
+    - Use HTML DOM from theme files in 'themes' folder
+    - Use CSS from 'themes' folder
+  - Add `theme` column to `blog_settings` in SQL
+    - Selection should be based on subfolder name in 'themes' folder
+    - Settings should check for the folder
+    - Include Theme selection in settings.php
+  - Rewrite in.head.php to use the theme or a default
+  - Create a default theme
+7. Series & Landing Page
+  - Add `landing` column in `blog_settings` in SQL
+    - Options are any piece or series
+  - Create an `<input>` to set a piece as the `template` for a series on the `series` table
+  - The root web URL will point to either the selected pieces series or the selected "page" piece
+8. Menus
+  - Add a `menus` table to the database
+    - Organize the table however you want
+    - Infinite entries or only limited entries in a menu
+    - Have a single menu or a main and smaller menu or more
+  - Add a `menu` column to the `blog_settings` table
+    - Add a menu chooser in Blog Settings
+    - If multiple menus, select which "page" piece a menu will appear with
+  - Create an interface to select pages and series for the menu
+  - Only "page" pieces would appear on the menu
+  - A series as a menu item would not be clickable, but would make a dropdown showing other "page" pieces in that series
+    - This will require some knowledge of CSS and JavaScript

 # Done!
 Have a cookie: ### #